Ira DeCordova Rowe: Biography

-Ira Rowe was born in humble circumstances in Saint Elizabeth, Jamaica.
+He was born in humble circumstances in Saint Elizabeth, Jamaica.
 His father, William Rowe, a tobacco farmer, traveled frequently to Cuba to sell tobacco to fund Ira's education at the Munro Boys' School in the Santa Cruz mountains of Jamaica.
 His mother Caroline Rowe was a teacher.
-Ira's first job was as a reader to the village of Dalton of the World War II fortunes of the West India Regiments serving in Europe.
+Rowe's first job was as a reader to the village of Dalton of the World War II fortunes of the West India Regiments serving in Europe.